revou-fsse-feb25/milestone-1-kebejoan/README.md

 - index.html is the default layouting without 'sticky footer'.
 - sticky.html uses 2 iframe-s that divide the page into two. looks good but I don't think it's propper.
 But hey, I want the 'sticky footer'.
 - for the sticky footer to show correctly, footer.html uses noscroll script. asked chatgpt to write a noscroll script to use.
+- no 'footer' when page not open from sticky.html
 - form for contact might be semanticly incorrect but I like the look (and the "posting" also hopefully works)
 - h1 might be semanticly incorrect
 - nav might be semanticly incorrect